OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 ![Release work-items](release-work-items.png)

-When this release is deployed the metadata will be contributed to the deployment.
-They will appear in the preview.
+When this release is deployed the metadata from the release will be passed to the deployment.
+This metadata will be displayed in the deployment preview.

 ![Deployment preview](deploy-preview-work-items.png)